GoMatrixHosting/ansible-provision-server/README.md

 # Ansible Provision Server

 The provision stage configures the environment that a subscription and Matrix service can exist in.

-Allows user to select their base URL, element client URL, the DigitalOcean droplet location or to connect their own On-Premises server.
+Allows the client to select their base URL, element client URL, the DigitalOcean droplet location or to connect their own On-Premises server.

 # Prerequisites